rothmana123/SoacemanGame/readMe.md

   <li>7.
 Possible Extentions</li>

-    - Change background color of input if correct
-    - Change background image/style of screen
     - Add a timer
     - Add difficulty: Beginner, Medium, Expert
     - Add additional letters
     - Sound for correct, incorrect
-    - User Input
-    - Message if they have already used letter
-    - Message if their entry is not a letter